-Enterprise-Wide Capability for Allocation Strategy: Enterprise-wide capability, or execution capacity, is the maximum amount of project capabilities that the MSC or FOA can execute in the applicable fiscal year.
-It is recognized that each enterprise, while it can execute the project capabilities on some of its projects, cannot execute the project capabilities on all of its projects.
+Enterprise-Wide Capability for Allocation Strategy: Enterprise-Wide Capability for the Allocation Strategy is defined as the sum of the budgeted work packages in BY-1 plus any additional unbudgeted work packages which can be executed in BY-1.
+Enterprise-wide capability, or execution capacity, is the maximum amount of project capabilities that the MSC or FOA can execute in the applicable FY.
+It is recognized that each enterprise, while it can execute the project capabilities on some of its projects, cannot execute the project capabilities on all its projects.
 Enterprise-wide capability is less than the sum of project capabilities.
-Appropriations Committee staffs are interested in USACE enterprise-wide capabilities, particularly by business line or line item of additional funding, for the allocation Strategy (BY-1).
+Appropriations Committee staff are interested in USACE enterprise-wide capabilities, particularly by BL or line item of additional funding, for the Allocation Strategy (BY-1).
 This paragraph provides guidance on how each MSC or FOA states its enterprise-wide capability in the Allocation Strategy.

-(i) The Explanatory Statements accompanying recent energy and water development appropriations acts have provided line items of additional funding that span all authorized business lines and functions, including those of lower budget priority such as bank protection and environmental infrastructure.
-Accordingly, enterprise-wide capability should represent a balanced mix of business lines and functions.
-In other words, within each business line or function a reasonable portion of work packages should be within enterprise-wide capability, and others should be beyond enterprisewide capability.
-The mix is more or less governed by expectations (based on recent Explanatory Statements and House and Senate Reports) for funding of budgeted work and the line items of additional funding.
+a.
+The Explanatory Statements accompanying recent E&WDAAs have provided line items of additional funding that span all authorized BLs and functions, including those of lower budget priority, such as, bank protection and environmental infrastructure.
+Accordingly, enterprise-wide capability should represent a balanced mix of BLs and functions.
+In other words, within each BL or function, a reasonable portion of work packages should be within enterprise-wide capability, and others should be beyond enterprise- wide capability.
+The mix is governed by expectations (based on recent Explanatory Statements and House and Senate Reports) for funding of budgeted work and the line items of additional funding.